Ebury/chameleon/src/icons/README.md

 First one doesn't work on IE, so we will use inline SVG sprite.
 To inline the sprite in the HTML, we can include the SVG file in our `index.html` directly, or we can download the file via ajax and attach it to the DOM when an app does bootstrap.
-For the 2nd option, we have provided a small helper located in `browser.js`.
+For the 2nd option, we have provided a small helper located in `browser.ts`.
 Usage:

 ```js
 import { inlineSvgSprites } from './icons/browser';